-S. S. S. M. P. S. S. S. M. P. S. Material issue Identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/ opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) ัง งี ๒ Sustainability Opportunity (O) Opportunity: This is an opportunity to contribute to business as well as social and environmental sustainability.
-ITIN/indritee has identified and leveraged the potential of green procurement as a value creation source as walle arensure alabor friendly atmosphere.
-ITIM/indritee has started to focus on Third-Party value chain partners' ESG commitments and progress.
-LTIMinduree expects its partners to follow ethical procurement practices in line with core values of our Supplier Code of Conduct (SCOC) which must be mandatorily signed by all vendors during empanelment.
-Supplier Code of Conduct covers EHS, anti-bribery & anticorruption declarations, fair wages to be paid.
-Human Rights parameters, prohibiting child/forced labor etc. All the vendors are onboarded only after signing LTIMindtree's SCOC.
-Additionally, critical suppliers are periodically assessed as well as audited to ensure contractual & statutory compliance.
-Exploiting the capabilities of the Supplier360 tool-our supplier portal launched during FY20 evolved during the tyear, spreading its read a dobally, and bringing complete supplier vibility into view.
-The traction was accentuated by the pandemic, and early benefits in terms of time and efficiencies was noted.
-There are periodic supplier meets that happens where suppliers are provided best practices and encouraged on using sustainable practices.
-Negative: Any unsustainable practices of Suppliers will tamish LTIMindtree's brand, loss of reputation with Customers and failure in reaching our ESG goals.
-LTIMindtree is also focusing on close relationships with value thain partners to artiationships with value thain partners to achieve ESG goals.
-By incorporating ESG posture into supply chain, LTIMindtree encourages partners also to reduce negative impact on environment as service provider, help their businesses become more sustainable laws and regulations.
-This also ensures that their approach to ESG matters is aligned to LTIMindtree's green procurement agenda, enabling us to reach our ESG goals and thus contributing to Triple Bottom Lined value creation.
+Getting to the future, faster.
+Together.
+LTIMindtree Limited | Integrated Annual Report 2022-23 whether Rationale for risk or opportunity (R/O) r identifying the risk/ Fi In case of risk, approach to adapt or mitigate n Financial implications of the risk or opportunity (Indicate positive or negative implications) Opportunity (O) Opportunity.
+This is an opportunity is an opportunity is an opportunity and opportunity is an opportunity in the opportunity is an opportunity in the opportunity is an opportunity in the opportunity in the opportunity is an opportunity in the opportunity in the opportunity is an opportunity in the opportunity in the opportunity is an opportunity in the opportunity in the opportunity is an opportunity in the opportunity in the opportunity in the opportunity is an opportunity in the opportunity portunity to contribute to well as social and environmental r.
+ITIV/indree has identified and te potential of green procurement eation source as well as ensure edity atmosphere.
+ITIV/indree has cus on Third-Party value chain G commitments and progress. expects its partners to follow ethical procurement practices in line with core values of our Supplier rduct (SCOC) which must be mandatorily signed by all vendors during empanelment. duct (SCOC) which must be mandatorily signed by all vendors during empanelment. de of Conduct covers EHS, anti-bribery & anticorruption declarations, fair wages to be paid.
+Human neters, prohibiting child/forced labor etc. All the vendors are onboarded only after signing LTIMIndtree's critical suppliers are periodically assessed as well as audited to ensure contractual & statutory e capabilities of the Supplier360 tool- our supplier portal launched during FY20 evolved during the mig its read pobally, and bringing complete suppliers portal launched during FY20 evolved during the mig. stand early behalf its in terms of time and efficiencies was noted. and early behefits in terms of time and efficiencies was noted. and early behefits in terms of time and efficiencies was noted. and partices.
+Negative: - Any unsustainable practices of Suppliers will tarnish LTIMindtree's brand, loss of reputation with Customers and failure in reaching our ESG goals. - LTIMindtree is also focusing on close relationships with value chain pertners to achieve ESG goals.
+By incorporating ESG posture into supply chain, LTIMindtree impact on environment as service provider, help their businesses become more sustainable with stringent compliance to applicable laws and regulations.
+This also ensures that their approach to ESG matters is aligned to LTIMindtree's green procurement agenda, enabling us to reach our ESG goals and thus contributing to Triple Bottom Lined value